Article originally published in Bilan

 Immersion and blockchain: a revolution in sports economics?

-Athletes aren’t the only ones seeking immersion; sports fans crave it too.
+Athletes aren’t the only ones seeking immersion; fans crave it too.
 Using virtual reality to bring spectators closer to the action can provide them with an enhanced and innovative experience.

 This trend towards immersion permeates every aspect of sports economics, from entertainment to merchandising to performance development.
 The entire value chain stands to be transformed by these new technologies.